 As a company, we have built our livelihood around the idea of taking best practice methods in genomics (often available in free tools like R and PLINK) and empowering people to do analysis they couldn’t easily do themselves.

-How empowering would it be to require every use of our software have a big iron database server to handle the data storage?
+How empowering would it be to require every user of our software to have a big iron database server to handle the data storage?

 How empowering would it be if storage and analysis was done on rented computers accessed over the internet – a solution requiring a business model that cannot provide a fixed cost for your analysis to put in your budget and adds a recurring charge for you data just existing?

 I’m a big fan of cloud services.
 I use Evernote addictively.
 Our own community’s web-based resources like NCBI dbSNP and the UCSC Gnome Browser are foundational to the field.
 I even understand why a data production pipeline may benefit from the elastic scaling provided by the cloud.